 We know that features like personalized images and countdown timers DO work.
 They add a crucial ‘edge’ to email campaigns, raising engagement and conversion rates.

-And testing like has confirmed that countdown timers help to create the urgency that can translate to triple the conversion rate.
+And testing like this from Conversion XL has confirmed that countdown timers help to create the urgency that can translate to triple the conversion rate.
 But visualising how to use these (and other) features in your emails can be challenging for some business owners.

 You don’t have to re-invent the wheel with this; the most successful email marketers are already using these features to great effect.